 Episode 62: Best Writing Tools for Authors

+Writing tools extend to more than pens, notebooks, and coffee.
 As an author, having a writing software program that works well for you is key.
 The right software will help you get your thoughts onto a page quickly and easily.

 Depending on your needs, you may want to compare different programs.
 But three of the most common ones to use are Microsoft Word, Google Docs, and Scrivener.